DistributedSystemsGroup/zoe/README.rst

    systems and resource constraints should be kept out of the way
--  ease of administration: we have a strong background in systems and network administration, so we put all effort possible to make Zoe ease to install and maintain
+-  ease of administration: we have a strong background in systems and network administration, so we put all effort possible to make Zoe easy to install and maintain
 -  use well-known technologies: we try hard not to reinvent the wheel, we use Python, ZeroMQ, Docker and the Apache Web Server
 -  a clear roadmap: our short and long-term objectives should always be